Disneyland Park has several special events throughout the year, many of which make this already charming park even more festive (and lovely!).

 Experience bright decorations and flowers, a musical trio of skeleton figurines (aka “calacas”), and traditional Mexican cuisine at Rancho del Zócalo Restaurante.

 The holidays begin in early November and last through early January at Disneyland.

-There isn't an after-hours party like Mickey's Very Merry Christmas Party at Magic Kingdom in Walt Disney World, but guests can enjoy a variety of festive events, like the previously mentioned Haunted Holiday Mansion plus:
+There is an after-hours party, along with a variety of festive events, like the previously mentioned Haunted Holiday Mansion plus: